However, one thing that remains the same for most of us is that being physically active is great for our body and mind!

 In fact, it can actually prevent many illnesses.

-• are working from home
+• are continuing to working from home

 • have children who aren’t in school